ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 esxcli system hostname set --fqdn=esx-001.vmware.ibmcloud.local
 ```

+ A script per bare metal server is required to pass in the hostname.
+Create a file for each server (e.g. 'host1_esxi.sh', 'host2_esxi.sh', etc.) and store them on the folder where you execute the 'ibmcloud' CLI commands.

-3. To provision the BMS with IBM Cloud provided ESXi licenses and 'bx2d-metal-192x768' profile the following commands are used.
+1. To provision the BMS with IBM Cloud provided ESXi licenses and 'bx2d-metal-192x768' profile the following commands are used.
 If you use your own licenses or other profiles, modify the parameters accordingly.
 You need to record the ID of the BMS for future use.

 Important.
 The following commands will order your bare metal servers.
+You may also have a different number of servers.
 Make sure your parameters match your planned design and deployment as you may not alter e.g. profile, image or subnet post deployment.
 {:important}

 ```bash